garvitchaudhary9/StringMatchingAlgorithms/README.md

 I have also done exhaustive study on various kinds of string matching algorithms and their real-world applications like plag checker.
 I have also implemented the code of the algorithms and experimented it in different conditions.
 # Manual

+'''
--Download the Xcode code project
+Download the Xcode code project

 -Run each Target for Plag Check
+'''